RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 The program reads from a file called `input.txt`, which contains a math expression in a single line.
 That expression is passed to the `eval()` function.

-The `tokenize()` function walks through the input string, splits it by whitespace, and maps each part into a token.
+The `tokenize()` function processes the input string, splitting it by whitespace and converting each segment into a token.
 For example, this input:

 ```
 7 - 3 + 1